 H-1B Visa Community Engagement Specialist Jobs

-Community Engagement Specialist roles qualify for H-1B sponsorship when the position requires a bachelor's degree in communications, public health, social work, or a related field.
+Community Engagement Specialist roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree in communications, public health, social work, or a related field.
 Employers in nonprofits, healthcare systems, and local government agencies actively file LCAs for this occupation.
 The annual H-1B cap applies, making lottery timing a real factor in your job search.

-See All Community Engagement Specialist JobsOverview
+Find H-1B Visa Community Engagement Specialist JobsOverview

-Showing 5 of 11+ Community Engagement Specialist jobs
+Showing 5 of 20+ Community Engagement Specialist jobs

-See all Community Engagement Specialist jobs
+See all Community Engagement Specialist Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Community Engagement Specialist roles.